sixeyed/dc-mta-workshop/part-1.md

 Interactive containers are useful when you are putting together your own image.
 You can run a container and verify all the steps you need to deploy your app, and capture them in a Dockerfile.

-> You *can* [commit](https://docs.docker.com/engine/reference/commandline/commit/) a running container to make an image - but you must promise to never, ever do that.
+> You *can* [commit](https://docs.docker.com/engine/reference/commandline/commit/) a running container to make an image from it - but you must promise to never, ever do that.
 It's much better to have a repeatable [Dockerfile](https://docs.docker.com/engine/reference/builder/).
-You'll do that in a later task.
+You'll see that shortly.

 ## <a name="task1.3"></a>Run a background SQL Server container